Chicken Cordon Bleu Sandwich Recipe

 Step 1: Prep the Chicken

-cut chicken in half lengthwise
+cut the chicken in half lengthwise

 pound them thin